Why Your Next Campaign Must Be Mobile-First

 How to improve speed:

-• Use a Content Delivery Network (CDN): A CDN stores copies of your site on servers around the world, delivering content from the server closest to the user for faster access.
+A CDN stores copies of your site on servers around the world, delivering content from the server closest to the user for faster access.
+This reduces latency, improves page load speed globally, and creates a smoother experience for users regardless of their location.
+Pairing a CDN with image compression and caching can dramatically enhance your site’s performance, especially during high traffic periods.

 Simplify Navigation and Calls to Action